-- Key attributes of the heritage precinct such as: - Building height, massing and form; style and architectural expression; details; materials; front and side setbacks; and orientation and fencing. - Prevailing streetscape height and scale. - Do not obscure views from the street(s) and public parks of the front or principal part of adjoining significant or contributory places or buildings. - Do not visually dominate or visually disrupt the appreciation of the heritage place. - Maintain a façade height which is consistent with that of adjoining significant or contributory buildings, whichever is the lesser. - Set back higher building components so as not to dominate or reduce the prominence of an adjoining significant or contributory place or building. - Do not adopt a façade height which is significantly lower than prevailing heights in the street. - Are neither positioned forward of the façade of adjoining significant or contributory heritage places or buildings, or set back significantly behind the prevailing building line in the street. - Do not build over or extend into the air space directly above the front or principal part of an adjoining significant or contributory building or heritage place. - Where abutting a lane, are respectful of the scale and form of historic fabric of heritage places abutting the lane. - Do not impact adversely on Aboriginal cultural heritage values.
+- Key attributes of the heritage precinct such as: - Building height, massing and form; style and architectural expression; details; materials; front and side setbacks; and orientation and fencing. - Prevailing streetscape height and scale. - Do not obscure views from the street(s) and public parks of the front or principal part of adjoining significant or contributory places or buildings. - Do not visually dominate or visually disrupt the appreciation of the heritage place. - Maintain a façade height which is consistent with that of adjoining significant or contributory buildings, whichever is the lesser. - Set back higher building components so as not to dominate or reduce the prominence of an adjoining significant or contributory place or building. - Do not adopt a façade height which is significantly lower than prevailing heights in the street. - Are neither positioned forward of the façade of adjoining significant or contributory heritage places or buildings, or set back significantly behind the prevailing building line in the street.
+New buildings should be positioned in line with the prevailing building line in the street. - Do not build over or extend into the air space directly above the front or principal part of an adjoining significant or contributory building or heritage place. - Where abutting a lane, are respectful of the scale and form of historic fabric of heritage places abutting the lane. - Do not impact adversely on Aboriginal cultural heritage values.

-The design of new buildings are to:
+The design of new buildings is to: